 We’re entering our tenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

-The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved disaster reduction.
+The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved crisis management and growth strategy.

 Moreover, preparations in place mean a quicker recovery leading to the afore-mentioned real crisis management and growth strategy.

 ・Forecast of earthquakes within 3 days is possible depending on observation equipment.In Japan, it is being conducted in the Tokyo metropolitan area.

 ・Observation methods use seismometers（Seismometers：High sensitive seismometer / Broadband seismometer / Metropolitan Seismic Observation network)